aramis-lab/clinicadl/docs/Predict.md

     - `--no_labels` (bool) is a flag to add if the dataset does not contain ground truth labels.
       Default behaviour will look for ground truth labels and raise an error if not found.
-    - `--use_extracted_features` (bool) is a flag to use extracted slices or patches, if not specified they will be extracted on the fly from the complete image (if necessary).
+    - `--use_extracted_features` (bool) is a flag to use extracted slices or patches, if not specified they will be extracted on-the-fly from the complete image (if necessary).
 Default value: `False`.
     - `--selection_metrics` (list[str]) is a list of metrics to find the best models to evaluate.
       Default will predict the results for best model based on the loss only.